-The recommendations in this report are aimed at the boards and shareholders of large, publically listed organisations.
-Learn more about the implications for HR teams here.
+The report is aimed at the boards and shareholders of large, publically listed organisations.
+Learn more about the implications for HR leaders and their teams here.

-This video outlines the reasons behind this new report, and reinforces the importance of transparency within businesses.
+Watch the video below which outlines the reasons behind this new report, and reinforces the importance of transparency within businesses.

 Download the full report here: